CryptoMorin/XSeries/README.md

 ```
 Or you can completely remove if it from the file by using a quick Ctrl+R replace.
 These annotations are purely used for
 documentation purposes.

+All the methods are explained in the JavaDoc.
+Please read the JavaDoc before using a method.
+It's quite common to miss the whole purpose of cross-version support by using the wrong methods.

 ### Contributing